-With Winter Break fast approaching students can be both excited an anxious for time away for school.
-Holiday activities and excitement can keep students up later than usual, but keeping a similar school schedule during the second week of break can ease the transition back to school.
-School anxiety can return in January.
+Welcome back!
+I hope that everyone had a great break.
+Summer vacations and excitement can keep students up later than usual, but trying to go to bed earlier and wake up a little earlier can ease the transition back to school.
+The start of a new school year and be both an exciting and nerve-wracking time, and school anxiety can surface during the transition.
 It is important to send your student the when school returns so we can all ease back into the routine together.

 Adolescents can be a stressful time for both students and parents.
 Students may bend rules or test their parents boundaries as way to tryout their new independence.
 A common parent concern, "Is my child's behavior normal?" or "Is this concerning" will be different for each child and family.
 It is typical for teens to need multiple reminders to complete chores or homework, be emotional and to push boundaries.
 Parents should be concerned if they notice a sudden, profound change in their child's personality, extreme disrespect for themselves or others, a sudden drop in grades or change in friends.
 Quickly gaining or losing weight, as well as self imposed isolation is also a cause for concern.